 - To freeze: if you are planning to freeze this soup, DO NOT COOK THE NOODLES.
 We recommend freezing the soup and then making the noodles before serving.
 Please follow our guide on How to Freeze Soup.

 Nutrition FactsServing Size: 1/6 Calories: 330 Sugar: 9 Fat: 8 Carbohydrates: 32 Fiber: 2 Protein: 34

-Keywords: slow cooker chicken noodle soup, crockpot chicken noodle soup
+Keywords: crockpot chicken noodle soup, chicken noodle soup